ulrichwohak/ulrichwohak.github.io/_posts/2021-06-11-cs-slow-code.md

-package, and, if you run that, our code delivers of all group-time average treatment effects and an event study (in about a second if you use analytical standard errors) and can additionally provide uniform confidence bands if you use the bootstrap (in about 2.5 seconds if you use the our multiplier bootstrap procedure with 1000 bootstrap iterations).
+package, and, if you run that, our code delivers of all group-time average treatment effects and an event study (in about a second if you use analytical standard errors) and can additionally provide uniform confidence bands if you use the bootstrap (in about two seconds if you use the our multiplier bootstrap procedure with 1000 bootstrap iterations).